stegololz/airflow/providers/keycloak/docs/auth-manager/setup/env.rst

 ------------------------------------------------------

 Setting up and running a Keycloak environment with Breeze for local development is straightforward.
-Simply run ``breeze start-airflow --backend postgres --integration keycloak``.
+Simply run ``breeze start-airflow --integration keycloak``.
 Breeze will handle starting Keycloak in a separate container.
 The Keycloak admin console will be available at http://localhost:48080/.